-- 4. The court will not consider facts contained only in a brief. - C. Evidence a.
-Depositions.
-Give the name of the witness, the date of the deposition, and page of the transcript of cited deposition testimony;
+4. The court will not consider facts contained only in a brief.

+C. Evidence

 1. As noted in I.B. above, each proposed finding must be supported by admissible evidence.
 The court will not search the record for evidence.
 To support a proposed fact, you may use: